Leslie W. Langbein

 J.D., Nova Southeastern · Admitted to The Florida Bar

-Began practice as Assistant — then Deputy — City Attorney for the City of Hollywood, Florida.
+Began practice as Assistant, then Deputy, City Attorney for the City of Hollywood, Florida.
 Specialized in public-sector labor law.

 First neutral certifications